EXCLUSIVE-Trump administration to deny pending retroactive U.S. biofuel waivers -sources

 By Stephanie Kelly, Jeff Mason and Jarrett Renshaw

-WASHINGTON, Sept 8 (Reuters) - U.S. President Donald Trump has directed the U.S. Environmental Protection Agency to deny dozens of refiner requests for retroactive waivers from the nation's biofuel laws amid concerns the divisive issue was costing him politically in the Farm Belt, according to three sources familiar with the decision.
+WASHINGTON, Sept 8 (Reuters) - U.S. President Donald Trump has instructed that dozens of oil refiner requests for retroactive waivers from U.S. biofuel laws be denied amid concerns the issue could cut into his support in the Farm Belt, three sources familiar with the decision said.

-The move marks the end of an effort by the refining industry to come into compliance with a January court decision that ruled the Trump administration should not have given out some waivers in previous years.
+The move, in the form of a direction to the Environmental Protection Agency (EPA), marks the end of an effort by the refining industry to come into compliance with a January court decision that ruled the Trump administration should not have given out some waivers in previous years.

+The waivers have been a battleground for the influential oil and corn lobbies, both major constituencies for Trump as he seeks re-election in November.

+The people familiar with Trump's direction to the EPA wished to remain anonymous so they could speak candidly about the decision.

+In recent weeks, Iowa officials argued that without action, Ernst - and perhaps Trump - could be in trouble come November.

+Ernst has been a staunch defender of Trump, but has been working behind the scenes to argue that his administration should deny the pending retroactive waivers, according to one of the people familiar with Trump's direction to the EPA.

-(Reporting by Stephanie Kelly, Jeff Mason and Jarrett Renshaw; Editing by Tom Hogue)
+(Reporting by Stephanie Kelly, Jeff Mason and Jarrett Renshaw; Editing by Tom Hogue and Kenneth Maxwell)

 ((Stephanie.Kelly@thomsonreuters.com; 646-223-4471; Reuters Messaging: stephanie.kelly.thomsonreuters.com@reuters.net))